antleaf/USRN-Discovery/README.md

 # USRN-Discovery
-Resources supporting the USRN-Discovery Project
+Resources supporting the USRN-Discovery Project.

+These resources are primarily [organised through the wiki](https://github.com/antleaf/USRN-Discovery/wiki).